Relying Party Onboarding & Launch Process

 • Target timeline and launch milestones

-For production deployments, we recommend configuring a custom domain to support consistent branding and improved end-user trust.
+For production deployments, configure a custom domain to support consistent branding and improved end-user trust.

-• Creating the domain in the Domains tab
+• Create the domain in the Domains tab

-Next, create a dedicated production verification profile to control branding, provider configuration, and attribute scope for the specific RP.
+Create a dedicated production verification profile to control branding, provider configuration, and attribute scope for this RP.

 • Brand name